ArkProjectNFTs/front-end-test/README.md

 #### **Functionality**:
 - Showcase all Everai NFTs from this contract address: **0x9a38dec0590abc8c883d72e52391090e948ddf12** using our provided Alchemy API key.
+- use this link as a reference for the page design https://www.figma.com/file/83JbMRCfev6QzyqjrgqEjD/Test-Front-End?type=design&node-id=0%3A1&mode=design&t=zTHdHLk7H5o3fQNM-1
 - Display the NFTs in a grid layout.
 Each NFT card should show:
     - NFT Image
     - NFT Name